majimearun/crux-round3-tasks/README.md

 ## requirement files

-1. requirements.txt: file used to build virtual ennvironment to run the project locally
+1. **requirements.txt**: file used to build virtual ennvironment to run the project locally
-2. requirements_github.txt: file used in the github workflow to update the time series daily
+2. **requirements_github.txt**: file used in the github workflow to update the time series daily